 This is a huge missed opportunity for the local economies, who, if the market was structured differently, could be processing the beans themselves and benefiting from additional revenues and employment.

-Aduna is working towards this added-value model, by sourcing at least 50% of of our Super-Cacao powder directly from a small producer in Ghana, ensuring the added-value from the processing remains within the country.
+Aduna is working towards this added-value model, by sourcing at least 85% of our Super-Cacao powder directly from small-scale producers in Ghana, ensuring the added-value from the processing remains within the country.

 At Aduna, we believe all cacao producers have a right to: